 COPLAC enjoys an organizational and administrative structure that facilitates member collaborations, including multi-campus faculty and student research projects, professional development opportunities for faculty and professional staff, and enhanced information sharing through its interactive web portal.
 COPLAC has developed regional undergraduate research conferences and a web-based platform for outstanding scholarship at the undergraduate level.
 Thanks to generous support from the Teagle Foundation and the Mellon Foundation, COPLAC campuses share courses in Native American Studies and in Digital Liberal Arts.
 Students who enroll at a COPLAC institution are now directly engaged in the wider mission of public liberal arts education, the best preparation for a meaningful life and professional career.

 The COPLAC central office and staff are located on the campus of the University of North Carolina – Asheville.
 The staff works actively with member institutions to improve the quality of liberal arts and sciences education on each campus.
-For additional information or inquiries concerning membership, please contact Director Bill Spellman at (828) 350-4590 or Program Associate Claire Bailey at (828) 258-7879.
+For additional information or inquiries concerning membership, please contact Director Cole Woodcox at (828) 350-4590 or Program Associate Claire Bailey at (828) 258-7879.